 Are employees working remotely from secure devices?

 Ask a consultant at ITC2 today for the best practices regarding remote cybersecurity in healthcare practices.
-Employees need a strong network connection with secure devices that are shielded from an imminent cyberattack when working remote.
+Employees need a strong network connection with secure devices that are shielded from an imminent cyberattack when working remotely.